Nevada Energy’s Storage Programs

-The Federal Investment Tax Credit has made these backup options a viable option for many.
+The Federal Investment Tax Credit has made these backup options a viable alternative for many.
 However, with the NV Energy storage program, battery backup investors can save even more.

 Nevada Energy Storage Program Terms and Conditions

-This, however, isn’t the only thing that can affect this incentive.
-There are also certain types of customers that get more incentives than others.
+However, this isn’t the only thing that can affect this incentive.
+Certain types of customers also receive more incentives than others.

 NV Energy’s Program Priorities

-One of the priorities for this program are customers with critical infrastructure.
+One of the priorities for this program includes customers with critical infrastructure.
 Critical infrastructure includes facilities like airports and hospitals.
-It also includes public safety facilities and public infrastructure facilities or dams.
+It also covers public safety facilities and public infrastructure facilities or dams.

 These customers have priority over other customers.
-They also get larger incentives from NV Energy.
+They also receive larger NV Energy incentives.

 Battery Backup and Time of Use

-Another way in which people might be able to get more from NV Energy is if they are on a Time of Use (TOU) plan.
-This payment option tracks when the customer uses electricity and then charges them based on when the electricity was used.
+Another way people might acquire more from NV Energy is if they are on a time-of-use (TOU) plan.
+This payment option tracks when the customer uses electricity and then charges them based on the time of electricity use.

-There are several different factors that go into the pricing for this payment option.
-However, for the most part, it has to do with supply and demand of energy in the area.
+Several factors go into the pricing for this payment option.
+However, for the most part, it has to do with the supply and demand of energy in the area.

-For instance, there may be a higher demand for energy in the evening because that is when people are home.
-Those on TOU would pay more for energy that is used during this time.
-However, they would also pay less than everyone else for the energy consumed in the mornings when no one is home.
+For instance, there may be a higher demand for energy in the evening because more people are home.
+Those on TOU would pay more for energy used during this time.
+However, they would also pay less than everyone else for the energy consumed when everyone is sleeping or at work.

-TOU can be a good way to save money if the customer is conscious of when they use energy.
-For those that are also getting energy storage, these savings increase because energy storage helps decrease grid use during high-demand hours.
+TOU metering can save money if the customer is conscious of when they use energy.
+For those also getting energy storage, these savings increase because energy storage helps decrease grid use during high-demand hours.
 However, it’s also because battery storage allows homeowners to optimize NV Energy’s TOU metering.

 Residential Storage Rebate Program